HL7/davinci-pdex-formulary/input/pagecontent/use_cases_and_overview.md

 <a name="formulary-structure"></a>
 ### Formulary Structure
 <p>
   Formularies in the United States are normally published by health insurers on an annual basis, with minor updates during the year.
-It is critical that health insurers update their published Formularies following these minor updates.
+It is critical that health insurers update their published formularies following these minor updates.
 </p>
 <p>
   Insurers regularly administer multiple health insurance and drug coverage plans and each of those plans may have its own formulary.